AAVE price prediction: What’s next for the DeFi platform?

 Not all are as hopeful over AAVE’s future price.
 WalletInvestor has called it a “bad long-term investment” and forecasts the lending token will fall to around $10.80 by the end of 2022.

 DigitalCoinPrice’s AAVE coin price prediction forecasts steady growth for the lending token.
 The site's AAVE price prediction for 2022 suggests an average price of $152.36 in September 2022, but $146.49 in December.
 It estimates it will grow to an average of $161.95 in 2023 and $184.85 in 2024.
 The site also makes an AAVE price prediction for 2025 of $216.26, and an AAVE price prediction for 2030 of $506.23.

 Critics, including CoinBureau and Binance, have raised concerns over the decentralised loans that Aave offers.
 The over-collateralisation aspect, locking in more than you are borrowing, means there are few real-world applications aside from ‘DeFi magic’.
 But this is a criticism of DeFi rather than Aave.
 The lending platform has even recognised that it is for the crypto community, and positioned itself in that way.

 Aave has proved there is a substantial niche for DeFi loans, and its protocol is an industry leader.
 Even though the token price has settled over the past few months, experts have recognised its 2022 plans could result in an exciting year for the lending platform.

-It might do.
-Most AAVE price predictions expect the lending token to rise over the coming years, but vary on the rate of increase.
-DigitalCoinPrice believes it will pass the $250 mark within the decade, while WalletInvestor expects AAVE to lose most of its value over the coming years.
+It might do, or it might not.
+Some AAVE price predictions expect the lending token to rise over the coming years, but not all forecasters agree.
+DigitalCoinPrice, for instance, believes AAVE will pass the $500 mark within the decade, while WalletInvestor expects the token to lose most of its value over the coming years.

 Remember, cryptocurrencies are highly volatile and you should never invest more than you can afford to lose.